 The Supreme Court has established seven procedural rules committees and one evidentiary rules committee to provide advice and make recommendations for rules governing particular substantive areas.

 Rules committees are made up of judges and attorneys appointed by the Supreme Court.
-They are not paid for their work and typically serve a three-year term with a maximum of two terms.
+They are not paid for their work and typically serve up to six years.
 Persons interested in serving on a committee can find more information here.

 Committees typically meet quarterly to consider issues brought forward by the Supreme Court, judges, attorneys, employees of the Unified Judicial System, members of the legislative and executive branches of government, and citizens.
 Committee meetings are not open to the public.
 However, the public is welcome to submit written comments about its rules.
 The committees also monitor developments in the federal courts and in other states for impact on Pennsylvania court procedure.